Skip to content

 SpeedyCache

-SpeedyCache outperforms jQuery in 6 of 7 categories, with a stronger composite score (74 vs 73). jQuery leads in security.
+SpeedyCache outperforms jQuery in 4 of 7 categories, with a stronger composite score (78 vs 73). jQuery leads in SEO, TTFB.

 When to choose jQuery

-Choose jQuery when your primary concern is security.
+Choose jQuery when your primary concern is server response time and SEO.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose SpeedyCache

-Choose SpeedyCache when your primary concern is server response time and best practices.
+Choose SpeedyCache when your primary concern is best practices and performance.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built